MovingBlocks/legacy-website/_posts/2021-04-22-teraspotlight-pulse-check-workshop.md

 ### 🔮 Terasology's Future

-The combination of personal plans and the awareness, that the current state may be far from being able to act on them created a lot of different emotions when thinking about the future of Terasology.
+The combination of personal plans and the awareness, that the current state may be far from being able to act on them, created a lot of different emotions when thinking about the future of Terasology.
 Both, hope and concerns were the tenor of the responses to the "When I think about Terasology's future, I ..." prompt.

 <div align="center">